Uncontested Divorce Resources in Fort Worth and Dallas, Texas

 Even divorces with minimal property still needs clear language dividing the property between the spouses, including homes, cars and 401k accounts.
 The parties also must deal with any debts shared by the spouses or that relate to property awarded in the divorce.
 Failing to draft clear and enforceable property division in the divorce decree can create tough problems down the road with property titles and payment of debts.

-General property issues in uncontested divorces
+General property issues

 - Should the divorce decree include financial assets and debts?: Do you want your financial history exposed in public records?
 Divorce lawyer Adam Kielich explores the answer.